Belmore, Washington

 Belmore is an unincorporated community in Thurston County, in the U.S. state of Washington.
 The community lies east of nearby Black Lake and is approximately southwest of Tumwater.

 History

 Belmore had a post office from 1895 until 1897.

+Parks and recreation

+Belmore is home to Kenneydell Park located on Black Lake.
+The 41 acre park features a swimming area with a dock, picnic areas, and a 1000 foot gravel beach.
+The Gate to Belmore Trail, a rail trail, spans from the community through the Gate and Littlerock region.